Best football books: brilliant books about the beautiful game

 And it’s not just the players.
 Taylor Parkes’ evisceration of Lovejoy on Football (written by Tim the TV presenter, not John the fictional antiques dealer) is a more startling literary accomplishment than the book could ever hope to be.

 Get more eloquent people to write about football, though, and there are countless fascinating stories to tell.
 So forget the cash-in autobiographies and unwanted opinions, we’ve compiled a list of the best football books that will appeal to all fans of the beautiful game, no matter which team you support.

 Upvote any you'd read and enjoyed, or have on your must-read list.

-- Vote for the best Premier League players of all time
+- These are the best football video games of all time

 Best football books